letsconnectvpn/vpn-ca/README.md

 extends beyond the lifetime of the CA an error will be thrown!
 You should either reduce the certificate lifetime, or generate a new CA.

-There is also the `-ca-dir` option you can use if you do not want to use the current directory from which you run the CA command to store the CA, server and client certificates, e.g.
+There is also the `CA_DIR` environment variable you can set if you do not want to use the current directory from which you run the CA command to store the CA, server and client certificates, e.g.

-    $ _bin/vpn-ca -ca-dir /tmp -ca
+    $ CA_DIR=/tmp _bin/vpn-ca -init-ca -name "My Root CA"
-    $ _bin/vpn-ca -ca-dir /tmp -server -name vpn.example.org
+    $ CA_DIR=/tmp _bin/vpn-ca -server  -name vpn.example.org
-    $ _bin/vpn-ca -ca-dir /tmp -client -name 12345678
+    $ CA_DIR=/tmp _bin/vpn-ca -client  -name 12345678

-Once you specify the `-ca-dir` you MUST also use it for subsequent calls.